freeflowuniverse/herolib/aiprompts/herolib_advanced/advanced_paths.md

 pub mut:
-	regex         []string // A slice of regular expressions to filter files. recursive     bool = true // Whether to list files recursively (default true). ignoredefault bool = true // Whether to ignore files starting with . and _ (default true). include_links bool // Whether to include symbolic links in the list. dirs_only     bool // Whether to include only directories in the list. files_only    bool // Whether to include only files in the list.
+	regex         []string // A slice of regular expressions to filter files. recursive     bool = true // Whether to list files recursively (default true). ignore_default bool = true // Whether to ignore files starting with . and _ (default true). include_links bool // Whether to include symbolic links in the list. dirs_only     bool // Whether to include only directories in the list. files_only    bool // Whether to include only files in the list.